brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 12 bht.md

 # Ephesians 4:12 Commentary Help Text

 ## BHT:
-The goal of the ministry of the word is to perfect and complete the saints, both in number and in their various gifts and graces.
-It serves as a means to carry on the work of grace in the believers, leading them towards perfection.
-Through the preaching of the Gospel and the exercise of spiritual gifts, the church is built up, and the body of Christ is edified in faith, love, and holiness.
+The purpose of this passage is to ensure that Christians are equipped for complete growth in love, knowledge, and order.
+It is clear that Christ did not limit the church to only three orders of clergy, but rather intended for there to be one permanent order of ministers.
+Through the ministry of the word, believers are brought to completion and the body of Christ is built up in faith, love, and holiness.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: